-In connection with the Transaction, the Company's office has been changed to the office of Jump, with the former office abandoned without further liability to the Company.
-Additionally, the majority shareholders of Jump, A. Frederick Greenberg and Richard M. Greenberg have been appointed Chairman and Chief Executive Officer and President and Secretary/Treasurer respectively.
+In connection with the transaction, the Company's office has been changed to 10390 Wilshire Boulevard, Los Angeles, CA 90024, with the former office abandoned without further liability to the Company.
+Additionally, the controlling shareholders of Jump, A. Frederick Greenberg was appointed Chairman and Chief Executive Officer.
+At the same time, Mr. Greenberg's brother, Richard M. Greenberg, was appointed President and Secretary/Treasurer.

 The terms of the Agreement were previously reported in the Company's report on Form 8-K filed on August 2, 2007.
 Some disclosures were corrected as a result of changed objectives during the course of closing the Transaction and the filing of Form 10-KSB on April 1, 2008.
 As a result, the contemplated subsidiary operations of Jump Operating company ("JOC"), NuTech Acquisition Corp. ("NAC"), and NAC Operating Company ("NAC OC") (collectively, the "Subsidiary Operations") have been discontinued, the agreements with Mr. Lee Kasper have been terminated with respect to certain of these proposed Subsidiary Operations.
 All activities and operations contemplated by the Subsidiary Operations will be consolidated under the Company.
-In subsequent periods, the Company will transition to the business activities of Jump, with the former operations of the Company becoming inactive.
-The Company has no plans to dispose of pre-Transaction revenue producing assets or to defer what passive revenue may occur as a result of past market exposure to those assets; however, the Company will not actively promote the sale of those assets or exploit (if any) revenue opportunities that may result from an awareness of those assets by third parties.
+In periods subsequent to the closing of the Agreement, the Company has moved solely to the business of marketing and selling the services and products enabled by the Agreement, with the former operations of the Company becoming inactive.
+The Company has no plans to dispose of pre-transaction revenue producing assets or to defer what passive revenue may occur as a result of past market exposure to those assets; however, the Company will not actively promote the sale of those assets or exploit (if any) revenue opportunities that may result from an awareness of those assets by third parties.
 As a result of these changes, the description of the Company's business history, business focus and material agreements have changed.